wederbn/camunda-modeler/docs/quantme/QRM-Repository/README.md

 <img src="./reload-repository.png" width="900">

-If the defined Github username and repository name are invalid and result in an error when loading the QRM, a notification is displayed in the modeler and the configuration should be fixed.
+If the defined Github username and repository name are invalid and result in an error when loading the QRMs, a notification is displayed in the modeler and the configuration should be fixed.